Thank you for visiting us at Wallace Station!

 We live and work amid the world's most beautiful horse farms, and often field questions from guests about touring these farms.
 Good information about visiting horse farms is found here on the visitlex.com Web site or visithorsecountry.com.
 Be sure to share your tour experience with us during lunch, brunch or dinner at Wallace Station!

 Visitors will find Chef Ouita's restaurants along the Kentucky Bourbon Trail in the Bluegrass, including her Glenn's Creek Café lunch service at Woodford Reserve Distillery.
 Find seven distilleries within 35 miles of Lexington, with plans for more to come!
 For details on visiting these historic and beautiful distilleries, please visit kybourbontrail.com.

 Wallace Station Deli, Versailles, Kentucky

 Wallace Station, just outside Midway in the heart of Bluegrass horse country and near the Kentucky Bourbon Trail, is a scenic stop for homemade sandwiches, soups, salads, an irresistible bakery case and breakfast.

 The Midway Bakery, Midway, Kentucky

 The Midway Bakery creates cookies, scones, cakes, pies and more from scratch with real butter and natural ingredients using traditional recipes.
 Our flours come from Weisenberger Mill down the road; most of the corn and wheat is raised right here in Kentucky.
 Our chocolate and cocoa powder comes from Ruth Hunt Candies in Mount Sterling.
 Our pecans are from the Kentucky Nut Corp. in Hickman, Ky.
-We always give a baker's dozen!
+We are Kentucky Proud!